 - Accommodation of TOD: Areas where Transit Oriented Development (TOD) exists or is planned may need special consideration with regard to RTOs that are oriented towards reducing VMT.
 These TOD areas may be identified in the Action Plan as being subject to alternative RTOs that differ from a corridor-level RTO. - 2.
 Accommodation of Infill Development: One of the objectives of the GMP is to support infill and redevelopment in existing urban and brown-field areas.
 Measure J established the CC-TLC program to strengthen existing communities through infill development.
 However, infill development may have localized impacts.
-RTOs may be used to encourage effective use of the CC-TLC program, and support the GMP ULL requirement.
+RTOs may be used to encourage effective use of the CC-TLC program, and support the GMP ULL requirement. - 3.
+Adopted or Proposed Traffic Management Programs: Traffic Management Programs (TMPs) may involve metering that controls downstream traffic levels and encourages temporal, spatial, or modal diversion.
+Alternative RTOs may be identified in areas where TMPs intended to improve overall system performance are proposed or have been established.
+Such RTOs could include, for example, prioritizing HOV or bus-only lanes. - 4.
+Conflict(s) with Regional, Statewide, or Federal programs: Examples of these types of programs include congestion pricing, high-occupancy/toll

-- 3. Conflict(s) with Regional, Statewide, or Federal programs: Examples of these types of programs include congestion pricing, high-occupancy/toll (HOT) lanes, toll collection, and freeway ramp metering.
-In the case where an RTO is adversely affected by such programs, the RTPC may specify a different RTO. - 4.
+- (HOT) lanes, toll collection, and freeway ramp metering.
+In the case where an RTO is adversely affected by such programs, the RTPC may specify a different RTO. - 5.
 Specific Area Conditions: Some RTOs might be appropriate in only specific parts of a subregion, for example in Communities of Concern, low-income communities, areas with high transit reliance or low transit service, or communities with particularly high VMT.